PhyTom/Thermal_battery_simulator/docs/08_CHANGES_SUMMARY.md

 ## Overview

-This document summarizes the documentation additions, code comments, and code review performed on the Sand Battery simulation project.
+This document summarizes the documentation additions, code comments, and code review performed on the Thermal Battery simulation project.
 The goal was to clarify the **GUI-driven architecture** and make the codebase more understandable.

 ---